 - And there is also an additional homeownership education requirement too

-If all borrowers are first-time homebuyers, then at least one borrower is required to take homeownership education, regardless of LTV.
+When all borrowers are first-time homebuyers, at least one borrower is required to take homeownership education, regardless of LTV.

 The curious case of digital lending

-According to the findings in this study, black and Latinx home-buyers currently see interest rates with non-digital lenders that are 0.079% higher on average than other borrowers.
-Altogether, because of this, black and Latinx homeowners pay about $765 million in additional interest per year.
+According to this, black and Latinx home-buyers see interest rates with non-digital lenders that are 0.079% higher on average than other borrowers.
+As a result, these homeowners pay about $765 million in additional interest per year.

-For loans originated using online or app-based programs, black and Latinx home-buyers pay just 0.053% more than other groups — a reduction of 0.026%.
+For loans originated using online or app-based programs, black and Latinx home-buyers pay just 0.053% more than other groups.
+This is a reduction of 0.026%.
 They also pay less to refinance with digital than with a face-to-face process.

-Overall, the study finds that algorithmic, online lending reduces discrimination by roughly 40% when compared to face-to-face mortgage lending options.
+Overall, the study finds that algorithmic, online lending reduces discrimination by roughly 40%.
+This is when compared to face-to-face mortgage lending options and mortgage programs for minorities.
 It also encourages borrowers to shop around more which increases competition among lenders.

-Finally, algorithmic, online lending also removes discrimination in accept-or-reject decisions on home mortgage lending, according to this study.
-Black and Latinx borrowers are typically rejected 6% more than non-minority ones with non-digital lenders, even with the same financial profiles.
+Finally, algorithmic, online lending also removes discrimination in accept-or-reject decisions on home mortgage lending.
+Typically, Black and Latinx borrowers are rejected 6% more than non-minority ones with non-digital lenders.
+Even with the same financial profiles.
 The study found that online mortgage solutions have changed this equation, accepting and rejecting comparable candidates evenly.

-Some examples of all digital mortgage lending companies are Better.com, Rocket Mortgage, Reali, and so on.
+Some examples of all digital mortgage lending companies are Better.com, Rocket Mortgage or Reali.

 We Make Buying & Selling Simple!